yangheng95/PyABSA/README.md

 Windows 8 --> Negative  Real: Negative (Correct)
 Took a long time trying to decide between one with  retina display  and one without .
 retina display --> Neutral  Real: Neutral (Correct)
- I was also informed that the  components  of the Mac Book were dirty .
-components --> Negative  Real: Negative (Correct) the  hardware  problems have been so bad , i ca n't wait till it completely dies in 3 years , TOPS !
-hardware --> Negative  Real: Negative (Correct)
  It 's so nice that the  battery  last so long and that this machine has the snow lion !
 battery --> Positive  Real: Positive (Correct)
  It 's so nice that the battery last so long and that this machine has the  snow lion  !